|Museum EntranceLyrics &

 Song InfoSearch by ReferenceExhibit Hall

 Welcome to the Hipstories section of A Museum After Dark.
 This is the spot for your stories, adventures and hilarious show biz anecdotes.
 It's a place where Hip fans can share their experiences and road stories with a bunch of strangers over the internet.
-The Hip's web guys thought so much of this idea that they were nice enough to incorporate their own version of it on their official site back in 2006.
-But, if you feel like sticking it to The Man... you can still send me your story.
+Please send me your story.
 All stories are welcome.

-I'll get things started with a couple of my own and then open up the floor:
+Now that those are out of the way, I'll get things started with a few of my own and then open up the floor:

 In the fall of 1995, I was in grade 10 at Georgetown District High School in Georgetown, Ontario.
 Every Monday, our English teacher Mr. Gerwin would set aside the first few minutes of his class for "Music Monday's."
 He'd play the first few seconds of a song on his stereo, ala "name that tune," and the first person to guess the song would not only win a stick of gum... but be able to chew it in class.
 I know, I know, you kiddies today can bring concealed weapons to school, but in the dark days of the Mike Harris 90's, chewing gum was a serious perk.
 Anyway, one day he played "Wheat Kings."
 After hearing about a second of the Loon call, I put my hand up right away... and guessed: "Mysterious Ways" by U2.
 I still remember it.
 Yeah, I'm still embarrassed.
 After somebody else guessed the song, he told us about the Milgaard case and put the lyrics up on the overhead projector.
 It was cool to have this 30-something teacher telling us kids about Canadian history and the cultural significance of music.
 It was likely the catalyst for this crazy project you're nice enough to be visiting now.This story gets better!
 During the media appearances I did during the Man Machine Poem Tour, I mentioned the above Mr. Gerwin story.
 Not only that, but in the interim between that story and The Hip's final tour, I had become a teacher myself.
 I stole many a thing from Mr. Gerwin.
 Well, it seems he got word of my ramblings, and after nearly 25 years, got in touch.
 It was truly the best thing to come from all the media attention during that summer of 2016.
 In a very classy gesture, Mr. Gerwin sent me an envelope containing a letter and a whole pack of gum to make up for the victorious chewing I missed out on back in 1995.
 I also have a vivid memory of Mr. Gerwin drawing a Manitoba vanity licence plate on the board with chalk.
 This must have been around the time the Winnipeg Jets were shipping out for Phoenix.
 He was a diehard Jets fan amidst our sea of blue and white in the 905.
 The plate read: "Jets4Ever."
 Well, in the above mentioned envelope he also included a vanity plate for this here website.
 Thank you Mr. Gerwin.
 You are the very best at what you do.
 New Years Eve 1999/00: